Analyzing Planner Design Trade-offs for MAPF under ADG-based Realistic Execution: From MAPF to Realistic Scenarios

 \section{From MAPF to Realistic Scenarios}

 In this section, we study research problems focusing on the gap between MAPF planning and robot execution.
-We use six simulation environments derived from the MovingAI benchmark~\cite{Stern2019benchmark}: \texttt{empty} (empty-32-32, size: 32$\times$32), \texttt{random} (random-64-64-10, size: 64$\times$64), \texttt{room} (room-64-64-16, size: 64$\times$64), \texttt{den312d} (den312d, size: 65$\times$81), \texttt{maze} (maze-32-32-4, size: 32$\times$32), and \texttt{warehouse} (warehouse-10-20-10-2-1, size: 161$\times$63).
-We use the Average Execution Time (AET) metric to measure the execution performance of a MAPF plan, which is computed as the total simulated time that all robots take to complete their assigned paths divided by the number of robots.
-We adopt the same robot configuration as used in the \mymethod paper: All robots are modeled as differential-drive platforms with circular footprints of 0.35 m in diameter.
+We use six simulation environments derived from the MovingAI benchmark~\cite{Stern2019benchmark} maps: \texttt{empty} (empty-32-32, size: 32$\times$32), \texttt{random} (random-64-64-10, size: 64$\times$64), \texttt{room} (room-64-64-16, size: 64$\times$64), \texttt{den312d} (den312d, size: 65$\times$81), \texttt{maze} (maze-32-32-4, size: 32$\times$32), and \texttt{warehouse} (warehouse-10-20-10-2-1, size: 161$\times$63).
+We use the Average Execution Time (AET) to measure the execution performance of a MAPF plan, which is the total simulated time that all robots take to complete their assigned paths divided by the number of robots.
+We adopt the same robot configuration as used in the \mymethod paper: all robots are modeled as differential-drive platforms with circular footprints of 0.35 m in diameter and are driven by PID controllers for action execution.
 They can move forward and perform in-place rotations, with translational and rotational velocities constrained to [0, 0.5] m/s and 30$^\circ$/s, respectively, and acceleration limited to [$-$0.4, 0.4] m/s\textsuperscript{2}.
+We leave generalization across different robot kinodynamics to future work.
 The grid cell is standardized to 1.0$\times$1.0 m.
 All experiments are conducted on an Ubuntu 20.04 server with a 64-core AMD 7980X CPU and 256 GB RAM.